-- training Customer Service Centre staff in June by members of the Disability Forum on social and medical models of disability and how they differ and about making reasonable adjustments to enable accessibility. - co-designing the accessibility category of "contact us" with the Disability Forum.
+- training Customer Service Centre staff in June by members of the Disability Forum on social and medical models of disability and how they differ and about making reasonable adjustments to enable accessibility. - co-designing the accessibility category of "contact Page 68"s" with the Disability Forum.